soycracklitos/C/PI/README.md

    There are three main options of code:

 1. Add dates reserved
-The code asks which site is going to be use and request information of the event (client name, date and hired services).
+     -The code asks which site is going to be use and request information of the event (client name, date and hired services).
 If a date received was already booked, the code rejects the information added and it would be a text explaining that day is already reserved.

 2. Consult dates reserved
-The code needs one event on each archive to active this function.
+     -The code needs one event on each archive to active this function.
 The code is going to give a list of all the events reserved depending on the site required.

 3. Eliminate dates reserved
-With the list of dates reserved works this function.
+     -With the list of dates reserved works this function.
 If an event is cancelled or the client did not pay at time, it can be possible to eliminate a booked date.
 This function would ask for specific line where is situated the event to eliminate it.

 ## Youtube link :film_strip: